 Typically, luxury perfumes are extraordinarily expensive because their ingredients are rare, not just because the branding is so posh (although, admittedly, that can definitely be a factor).
 Many of these scents are crafted from the exquisite oils extracted from delicate flower petals or tree roots, or even musk from male deer.
 Cheaper perfumes, on the other hand, usually feature ingredients that are more common and easier to procure, or synthetic chemicals created in a lab.

 Here's the lowdown on why exactly perfumes are so pricey.

 Ingredients are the main thing that drives up the cost of perfumes.
 Some contain rare flower petals or the essences of unusual roots; think tuberose and jasmine.
 The scarcity of an ingredient—say, one that blooms for only one month a year—can add to its value.

-For example, the fragrance that branded in the 1930s as "the world's most expensive perfume," Jean Patou Joy ($190), was so upscale because it takes 10,600 jasmine flowers and 28 dozen May roses to make a single bottle.
+For example, the fragrance that branded in the 1930s as "the world's most expensive perfume," Jean Patou Joy ($125), was so upscale because it takes 10,600 jasmine flowers and 28 dozen May roses to make a single bottle, according to the brand.

 Some of the ingredients that are most prized in the perfume industry include the following: